joseph-a-levine/authoring/_older/2025-01-24-anthropic-economic-index-data.md

 This graph shows the Eloundou measure on the x-axis, as above, and the Acemoglu measure on the y-axis.
 For most jobs, Eloundou et al. estimate higher automation exposure than Acemoglu does.
 There are a few exceptions, but besides Cashiers, no jobs are very far above the 45° line.

-The result here is that, if Eloudou et al. left us surprised at how *slow* automation is going, Acemoglu should be surprised at how *fast* LLMs are being adopted.{% sidenote "temz-id" "Acemoglu *does* put a timeframe on his calculations.
-He expects these changes to occur over the 10 year period 2024-2034." %}
+The result here is that, if Eloudou et al. left us surprised at how *slow* automation is going, Acemoglu{% sidenote "temz-id" "Acemoglu *does* put a timeframe on his calculations.
+He expects these changes to occur over the 10 year period 2024-2034." %} should be surprised at how *fast* LLMs are being adopted.

 <br>